ImageMagick/Usage-Markdown/quantize/index.md

 # Color Quantization and Dithering

-Reducing the number of colors or replacing specific colors is a very complex and difficult step in in Image Processing, and that is the topic covered in this example pages.
+Reducing the number of colors or replacing specific colors is a very complex and difficult step in in Image Processing, and that is the topic covered in this example page.
-This includes determining the what colors to use (color quantization), and how to place those colors on the image (dithering, and patterning).
+This includes determining what colors to use (color quantization), and how to place those colors on the image (dithering, and patterning).
 It also includes the generation of bitmap or two color images, and even handling Boolean (on/off) transparency.

 This is so important that color reduction or quantization often happens automatically and behind the scene, just so ImageMagick can perform its original primary task of converting images from one file format to another, less colorful format, such as GIF, XPixmap, and XBitmap formats.
-Knowing how this works can allow you greater control of the process, so as to improve the resulting image stored in a specific image file formats.
+Knowing how this works can allow you greater control of the process, so as to improve the resulting image stored in a specific image file format.

 ------------------------------------------------------------------------

 ## Color Reduction Introduction {#intro}

 Color reduction is a very important aspect of ImageMagick.
-For example to convert a JPEG or PNG image containing millions of colors, into a GIF image containing a maximum of 256 color, you really have to be able to reduce colors in a efficient and effective way.
+For example, to convert a JPEG or PNG image containing millions of colors, into a GIF image containing a maximum of 256 colors, you really have to be able to reduce colors in ana efficient and effective way.
 Often during an image format conversion, this happens automatically behind the scenes, but there are other times when you want to do this manually.

-Reducing the number of colors in image is a typically a three step process,
+Reducing the number of colors in an image is a typically a three step process,

 1. First you typically need to survey the colors an image uses.
     Not only to see how many colors are actually used, but how often a particular color is used.
     It is no good preserving one specific color, if only a single pixel is using that color, though sometimes you still need to do that.
 2. Next you need to somehow decide on the final color set to which you want to limit your image.
-    You may what IM to try and dertermine the 'best' set of colors for a specific image.
+    You may want IM to try and determine the 'best' set of colors for a specific image.
     Other times you may want something more general and global that can be used on any image.
-    You may even what to specifically add or remove a color from the set of colors that will be used.
+    You may even want to specifically add or remove a color from the set of colors that will be used.
 3. And finally you need to modify the image so as to only use the colors you have selected.
     Preferably you want it so the results will look good, or perhaps you want it so that it will compress, compare, or optimize well.

 To further complicate matters, these steps are often interlinked, as one method of replacing colors, often can only be applied using specific sets of colors.
 And if you are using a specific set of colors, doing some sort of color survey is not needed, or perhaps you need to make exceptions for specific colors.

-Basically while color reduction is often automatically handled behind the scenes, it is good to at least be aware just what it is happening, and what its effects will be.
+Basically while color reduction is often automatically handled behind the scenes, it is good to at least be aware just what is happening, and what its effects will be.

 #### Color Survey {#color_survey}

-This is probably the lest important, and while IM provides you with methods to perform a survey, it is rarely done by users for the purposes of color reduction.
+This is probably the least important, and while IM provides you with methods to perform a survey, it is rarely done by users for the purposes of color reduction.
 I will leave further discussion to the relevant section, [Extracting Image Colors](#extract).

 #### Color Selection (Quantization) {#color_selection}